-Editing and writing to integrate the Classics, 1990s theology, spirituality & the present.
-Includes scripture reflections and hagiographical studies to encourage prayer & work for the common good and serve the cause of peace.
-Education and additional references for these blog posts: at Librarything.com & cited websites.
-Posts published in 2025 integrate AI-enabled responses from Gemini, Copilot, and ChatGPT.
+Editing and writing to integrate the Classics, 1990s theology, spirituality, and the present.
+Includes scripture reflections and hagiographical studies to encourage prayer & work for peace and the common good.
+Books, resources, and additional references for these blog posts: at Librarything.com & cited websites.
+Posts published in 2025 integrate AI-enabled responses from ChatGPT, Copilot and Gemini.

 Translate